6 Best Superhuman Alternatives in 2026, Compared

-Superhuman built its reputation on speed, processing email 2x faster than Gmail with over 100 keyboard shortcuts.
-But many teams are asking whether faster email reading actually solves the right problem.
-The real bottleneck for knowledge workers is not reading messages faster.
-It is the manual work of extracting tasks, copying context into project tools, and tracking commitments across Gmail, Slack, and Microsoft Teams.
-This guide examines six platforms that address inbox productivity from different angles, starting with this+that, which automates task extraction and execution directly from your conversations.
+Superhuman built its reputation on speed, processing email 2x faster than Gmail with over 100 keyboard shortcuts (for the full breakdown on Superhuman itself, read our Superhuman review).
+But a lot of teams have started to wonder whether reading email faster actually solves the right problem.
+For most knowledge workers, the real bottleneck isn’t the reading.
+It’s the manual work of extracting tasks, copying context into project tools, and keeping track of commitments scattered across Gmail, Slack, and Microsoft Teams.
+Below we look at six platforms that come at inbox productivity from different angles, starting with this+that, which automates task extraction and execution straight from your conversations.

 Key Takeaways

-• Speed without action is incomplete: Superhuman optimizes for reading emails faster, while this+that extracts tasks automatically and executes them across connected tools without manual copying or context switching
+- Speed without action is incomplete: Superhuman optimizes for reading emails faster, while this+that extracts tasks automatically and runs them across connected tools without manual copying or context switching

-• The “manual tax” costs hours daily: Traditional email clients do nothing to reduce the burden of manual task extraction and context switching
+- The “manual tax” costs hours daily: Traditional email clients do nothing to lighten the burden of manual task extraction and context switching

-• Gmail-only tools exclude Outlook users: Shortwave works exclusively with Gmail, while this+that, Spark, and Front support both Gmail and Outlook plus Slack and Microsoft Teams
+- Gmail-only tools exclude Outlook users: Shortwave works only with Gmail, while this+that, Spark, and Front support both Gmail and Outlook plus Slack and Microsoft Teams

 Are You Still the Extraction Engine?
 The Rise of Automated Task Capture

-Every email client, including Superhuman, treats you as the extraction engine.
-You read the message.
-You identify the task.
-You copy it somewhere else.
-You remember to follow up.
+Every email client, Superhuman included, treats you as the extraction engine.
+You read the message, you spot the task, you copy it somewhere else, and you remember to follow up.

-GTD (Getting Things Done) methodology was built for a single inbox.
-Modern knowledge workers operate across four or more: email, Slack, Microsoft Teams, and meeting transcripts.
-The cognitive load of scanning each channel, identifying requests, deadlines, follow-ups, commitments, decisions, and approvals, then manually entering them into task managers creates what productivity experts call the “manual tax.”
+The GTD (Getting Things Done) methodology was built for a single inbox.
+Most knowledge workers now juggle four or more: email, Slack, Microsoft Teams, and meeting transcripts.
+Scanning every channel, pulling out the requests, deadlines, follow-ups, commitments, decisions, and approvals, then typing them all into a task manager by hand, adds up to what productivity experts call the “manual tax.”

-This manual tax explains why cost concerns dominate Superhuman reviews.
-Paying premium prices to read faster does not eliminate the work of acting on what you read.
+That manual tax is a big part of why cost concerns show up so often in Superhuman reviews.
+Paying premium prices to read faster doesn’t make the work of acting on what you read go away.

-The platforms below take different approaches to this problem.
-Some optimize reading speed.
-Others automate categorization.
-And one, this+that, eliminates the extraction step entirely by turning conversations into executed actions.
+The platforms below tackle this in different ways.
+Some optimize reading speed, others automate categorization.
+And one of them, this+that, skips the extraction step altogether by turning conversations into executed actions.

 1. this+that: The Task Manager That Fills Itself

-this+that operates on a fundamentally different premise than traditional email clients.
-Instead of helping you read messages faster, it reads them for you and extracts what matters automatically.
+this+that starts from a different premise than a traditional email client.
+Rather than help you read messages faster, it reads them for you and pulls out what matters automatically.

 Key Features:

-• MCP support (Model Context Protocol) connecting to any API including GitHub, Notion, HubSpot, Jira, Dropbox, Salesforce, and custom internal tools
+- MCP support (Model Context Protocol) connecting to any MCP-compatible tool including GitHub, Notion, HubSpot, Jira, Dropbox, and custom internal tools

 Best For: